edekoethan/Hospital_readmissions-/README.md

  # Diabetes Readmission Prediction

 This project explores the **Diabetes 130-US hospitals dataset** from the UCI Machine Learning Repository.
 The goal is to analyze patient data and predict whether a patient will be readmitted to the hospital within 30 days, after 30 days, or not at all.

-# Diabetes Readmission Prediction

-This project explores the **Diabetes 130-US hospitals dataset** from the UCI Machine Learning Repository.
-The goal is to analyze patient data and predict whether a patient will be readmitted to the hospital within 30 days, after 30 days, or not at all.
+The goal is to analyze patient data and predict whether a patient will be readmitted to the hospital within 30 days, after 30 days, or not at allare a critical issue in healthcare.

----

-## 💡 Project Motivation
-Hospital readmissions are a critical issue in healthcare.
 - They increase **healthcare costs** and put extra strain on limited hospital resources.
 - For patients with **chronic conditions like diabetes**, frequent readmissions can indicate poor disease management, complications, or gaps in continuity of care.
 - Predicting which patients are most at risk of being readmitted helps hospitals: